octopus-network/omnity-docs/docs/REE/05-next-steps.md

 # Next Steps and Resources

-You've successfully created your first Exchange on REE!
+Congratulations on deploying your first Exchange on REE!
 Continue your journey with additional resources, examples, tools, and support channels.

 ## Additional Resources